eliainnocenti/WebApplications-Material/Laboratories/lab04-API-server/API.md

 * `GET /api/films`
 * Description: Get the full list of films or the films that match the optional query filter parameter `?filter=`
+* Security: Validates the `filter` parameter to ensure it matches allowed values.
 * Request body: _None_
 * Request query parameter: _filter_ name of the filter to apply (all, favorite, best, lastmonth, unseen)
 * Response: `200 OK` (success)